Carlos Santana: Personal life

 In 1965, Santana became a naturalized U.S. citizen.

 After discovering Chinmoy and Yogananda in 1972, Santana quit marijuana until 1981.
-In 2020, Santana launched his own brand of cannabis named Mirayo that honours "the spiritual and ancient Latin heritage of the plant."
+In 2020, Santana launched his own brand of cannabis named Mirayo that honors "the spiritual and ancient Latin heritage of the plant."

 From 1973 to 2007, he was married to Deborah King, daughter of blues musician Saunders King.
-They have three children, Salvador, Stella, and Angelica, and co-founded the Milagro (Miracle) Foundation, a non-profit organization which provides financial aid for educational, medical, and other needs.
+They have three children, including Salvador, and co-founded the Milagro (Miracle) Foundation, a non-profit organization which provides financial aid for educational, medical, and other needs.
 He stated in 2000 that he communicates with the angel Metatron.
 In 2007, King filed for divorce after 34 years of marriage, citing irreconcilable differences.
 On July 9, 2010, Santana proposed to his touring drummer Cindy Blackman on stage during a concert at Tinley Park, Illinois.
 The two were married in December 2010 and currently live in Las Vegas.

 Santana underwent heart surgery in December 2021.
 He suffered an undisclosed medical emergency on stage at a concert at Pine Knob Music Theatre in Michigan on July 5, 2022, but was able to gain consciousness while being helped off the stage.
 A statement from his publicist later announced that he had collapsed from heat and dehydration, but was being observed at the local hospital and would recover soon.
 His show scheduled for the day after was postponed.
 On July 8, 2022, Santana's management company said that he would postpone his next six concerts out of an "abundance of caution for the artist's health".

 In an interview with Rolling Stone in 2000, Santana spoke of his Christian faith and how it helped to guide him through some of the most troubling times in his life.

+In July 2023, Santana apologized after making anti-transgender comments during his concert.
+In August 2026, Santana was criticized after claiming during a concert that holding on to grievances causes cancer.